-Prerequisites: Satisfaction of the SDSU writing competency requirement and Rhetoric and Writing Studies 100 or 101 or Africana Studies 120 or American Indian Studies 120 or Chicana and Chicano Studies 111B or English 100 or General Studies 260A or Linguistics 100.
+Prerequisites: Satisfaction of the SDSU writing competency requirement and Rhetoric and Writing Studies 100 or 101 or Africana Studies 120 or American Indian Studies 120 or Chicana and Chicano Studies 111B or English 100 or Linguistics 100.
 Proof of completion of prerequisites required: Test scores or verification of exemption; copy of transcript.

 International students are advised to take Linguistics 200.
 Further practice in writing, reading, and critical thinking.
 Emphasis on rhetoric of written arguments in context and using multiple sources in writing.
 Continued attention to structure, cohesion, and rhetorical conventions.
-Not open to students with credit in Africana Studies 200, Chicana and Chicano Studies 200, English 200, General Studies 260D, or Linguistics 200.
+Not open to students with credit in Africana Studies 200, Chicana and Chicano Studies 200, English 200, or Linguistics 200.
 Completion of Rhetoric and Writing Studies 200 may require completion of the library workbook assignment.